zuzakistan/civilservant/COMMANDS.md

    Makes the bot NOTICE the current channel with the content.
 ## !src
    Displays a link to the source code of the bot.
-## !help
-   Displays a link to the command help of the bot.
 ## !quit
    Checks to see whether the current channel is the control channel.
 ## !config flush
    Cycles the configuration of the bot.
+[Control channel only.]
+## !news
+   Toggles the news feed (globally) on and off.
+## !news corrections
+   Outputs the link to the BBC contact pages.
+## !news status
+   Returns the current status of the BBC news feed
+## !news wipe
+   Purges the cache of stale news stories.
+   This may cause a large number of stories to be retransmitted.
    [Control channel only.]
 ## !rdns _ip address_
 ## !host _ip address_
    Queries the DNS server for the reverse DNS of an IP.